 Her interests included gardening, great visits with good friends and family, gourmet Italian cooking and baking, shopping, dancing with Bob, party planning and organization, travel and shopping, family pets and enjoying the adventures of two wonderful grandsons in Arizona.

 Mary Ann was affiliated with the Air Force Association, Military Affairs Committee, Cheyenne Chamber of Commerce, Esther Hobart Morris Questers Antique Club, Wyoming Press Women, Symphony & Choral Society Guild, Democratic Party, Cowgirls of the West and her classmates from 1952 who gathered often.

 She is survived by her daughter, Catherine Ann (Marek) Poulos and husband, Steven Poulos, DDS; her son, Joseph Robert Marek and wife, Cindy (McCraken) Marek; and two grandsons, Harry Michael Joseph Poulos and Steven Robert Peter Poulos.

 Mary Ann is preceded in death by her parents; husband, Robert; and brother, Saverio.

 Mary Ann and Bob’s family would like to offer special thanks to the doctors and nurses of Mayo Clinic Hospital for their care and the countless family and friends that enriched their lives throughout their 64 years together.

-A private family service is planned, with a public memorial and mass to be announced at a later date.
 In lieu of flowers and for the betterment of the Cheyenne Community, memorial donations may be made to the Cowgirls of the West Scholarship Fund, P O Box 525, Cheyenne, WY 82003 or the St. Mary’s School Foundation.